Stop Selling Appointments

 Single-session bookings create an endless cycle: attract a client, deliver a great service, hope they return, repeat.
 Your revenue is unpredictable, your calendar has gaps, and you're constantly marketing to replace clients who drift away.

 Meanwhile, the estheticians who've broken free from this cycle aren't working harder - they're selling differently.
-Instead of one facial at a time, they're selling 4-session programs, 6-week treatment plans, and results-based packages that turn one-time visitors into committed regulars.
+Instead of one facial at a time, they're selling 4-session treatment plans, 6-week treatment plans, and results-based packages that turn one-time visitors into committed regulars.

-Rebooking rate for standalone single sessions vs. 89% completion rate for structured programs.
+Rebooking rate for standalone single sessions vs. 89% completion rate for structured treatment plans.

 Less than half of single-appointment clients return for a second visit